Complications & Symptoms of Not Eating Enough During Pregnancy: First Trimester & On

 In the third trimester, the baby’s growth and development are at their peak, and pregnant women usually require an extra 450 calories per day.
 This is comparable to an extra small meal or snack, such as a turkey sandwich with avocado or a smoothie made with fruit, yogurt, and milk.

-While these are general recommendations, it is critical to listen to your body and work with your healthcare provider to determine the best caloric intake for your needs and circumstances.
+While these are general recommendations, listening to your body and working with your healthcare provider to determine the best caloric intake for your needs and circumstances is critical.
 Prioritizing a nutrient-dense diet and adequate caloric intake during pregnancy can help your baby’s growth and development as well as ensure a healthy pregnancy.